-The latest onslaught came hours after Ukrainian authorities said an overnight rocket attack destroyed a hospital maternity ward in southern Ukraine, killing a 2-day-old baby.
-Following the overnight strike in Vilniansk, close to the city of Zaporizhzhia, the baby’s mother and a doctor were pulled alive from the rubble.
+The onslaught came hours after Ukrainian authorities said an overnight Russian rocket attack in Vilniansk, close to the city of Zaporizhzhia, destroyed a hospital maternity ward in southern Ukraine, killing a 2-day-old baby.

 They have been in the firing line from the outset, including a March 9 airstrike that destroyed a maternity hospital in the now-occupied port city of Mariupol.

-First lady Olena Zelenska wrote on Twitter that a 2-day-old boy died in the strike and expressed her condolences.
+First lady Olena Zelenska expressed her condolences.
 “Horrible pain.
-We will never forget and never forgive,” she said.
+We will never forget and never forgive,” she wrote on Twitter.

-Photos posted by the governor showed thick smoke rising above mounds of rubble, being combed by emergency workers against the backdrop of a dark night sky.
+Photos showed thick smoke rising above mounds of rubble, being combed by emergency workers against the backdrop of a dark night sky.
 The State Emergency Service said the two-story building was destroyed.

-Medical workers’ efforts have been complicated by the succession of Russian attacks in recent weeks on Ukraine’s infrastructure.
+Medical workers’ efforts have been complicated by the succession of Russian attacks on infrastructure.

 The situation is even worse in the southern city of Kherson, from which Russia retreated nearly two weeks ago after months of occupation — cutting power and water lines.

 Many doctors in the city are working in the dark, unable to use elevators to transport patients to surgery and operating with headlamps, cell phones and flashlights.
 In some hospitals, key equipment no longer works.